johanley/pei-daylight-saving-time/README.md

 *... a reference to Atlantic Standard Time (sixty degrees west longitude) being twelve minutes and twenty-nine seconds fast of the local time of the meredian [sic] which passes through the Provincial Clock on the Law Courts building in Charlottetown.*

+Section 5 refers to statutes of 1918 and 1919.

 ### 1956
 * Chapter 42, Page 109